-It’s an old topic, but I think one worth revisiting.
+Machine image management is an old topic, but I think one worth revisiting.
 When automating server provisioning, how much do you put into the machine image and how much do you do at instance start time?
-First a bit of background.
-When provisioning servers in the cloud, you start from a machine image, in AWS terminology, an Amazon Machine Image or AMI.
-You can find community AMIs for all sorts of operating systems… Read More »How much to include in your machine images.
+Background Information First a bit of background.
+When provisioning servers in the cloud, you start from a machine image.
+In AWS terminology, this is called an Amazon Machine Image or AMI.
+Community AMIs are… Read More »Machine Image Management: A Brief Analysis

 For two and a half years I was the technical lead responsible for the operational management of a global platform running a vendor provided software product for a Fortune 100 insurance company.
 That’s a mouthful.
 In simpler terms, we did DevOps for a vendor provided enterprise content management system.
 The team consisted of between 8-10 people, including 3-5 in Northern Ireland.
-This included a scrum master and product owner, so… Read More »Lessons from Leading a DevOps Team for a Global Application Platform
+This included a scrum master and product owner, so… Read More »DevOps Lessons Learned from Leading a Global Application Platform Team